AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Hyundai Santa Cruz

-• Hyundai Palisade3
+• Hyundai Palisade 3

 After safety, the next concern for many families is cost.
-If you’re looking for ways to save on car insurance for a young driver, Allstate is unique in offering several paths toward earning its student discount.
-Notably, it does not require the driver to be a full-time student to receive the 20 percent savings.
+If you’re looking for ways to save on car insurance for a young driver, AAA is unique in offering several paths toward earning its student discount.
+To apply, young drivers must be less than 25 years old and unmarried and fulfill one of the following criteria:

 1. Complete the TeenSMART driver education program.

-2. Go to school at least 100 miles away from home, or wherever the car is garaged.
+2. Go to school at least 100 miles away from home or wherever the car is garaged.

 Roadside Offerings